Cardano was created by Charles Hoskinson, a co-founder of Ethereum, in response to challenges faced by Bitcoin and Ethereum.

 One of the co-founders of Ethereum, Charles Hoskinson, created and continues to advocate for Cardano.
 He was approached by Input Output Hong Kong (IOHK), an engineering company that builds blockchains, to research improvements in the crypto space back in 2015.
 The project itself is named for Ada Lovelace, credited with developing the first computer algorithm way back in the 19th century.

-The roadmap of Cardano is divided into time horizons, each of which has its own mainnet and is forked from the others.
+The Cardano Roadmap is divided into time horizons.
+Each has its own mainnet and is forked from the others.

-Product milestones are named after famous English poets.
+Product milestones are each named after famous English poets:

 Milestones and Developmental Stages